mrxten/XamEffects/README.md

 ### Parameters

+* AutoChildrenInputTransparent (Static non XML property)
+    * Set ChildrenInputTransparent automatically for views with TouchEffect or Command
-* ChildrenInputTransparent
+* ChildrenInputTransparent (Attached property)
     * Set InputTransparent = True for all layout's children

+#### AutoChildrenInputTransparent (Default value: True)
+If value is True you **DON'T** need manually configure **ChildrenInputTransparent**.

 #### ChildrenInputTransparent
-If you use **TouchEffect** or **Commands** for Layout (Grid, StackLayout, etc.) you have to set this parameter to True otherwise in Android layout's children will overlaps these effects.
+If you use **TouchEffect** or **Commands** for Layout (Grid, StackLayout, etc.) and EffectsConfig.AutoChildrenInputTransparent is False you have to set this parameter to True otherwise in Android layout's children will overlaps these effects.
 Also you can set `InputTransparent = True` for each children (EXCEPT views using any effect) manually.

 ### Example